pynklynn/notific8/README.md

 ## Styles

 The styles are written in Scss format and available in the `src/sass` directory.
-The grunt task `release` will create versions of the code in Sass format, Less, and Stylus.
 Development will continue in Scss only - please do not open issues or pull requests to change the default style format.
+Contributions containing styles must be in Scss format.

-__NOTE: the automatic generation of alternate styles via the `release` task will be removed from the base release in version 4.0.0.
-At this time, the alternate styles will still be available for transpiling through Grunt tasks.__
+The grunt task `alternate-styles` will create versions of the code in Sass format, Less, and Stylus.
+These files are not generated automatically.

 ## Contributing